Time Series as Images: Vision Transformer for Irregularly Sampled Time Series: More Experimental Details

 \subsection{Datasets}

 We used the datasets processed by \citep{raindrop}, whose details are given below.

-\textbf{P19: PhysioNet Sepsis Early Prediction Challenge 2019.~\footnote{\url{https://physionet.org/content/challenge-2019/1.0.0/}}} P19 dataset~\citep{p19} contains the clinical data of 38,803 patients, and the goal is to predict the occurrence of sepsis within the next 6 hours.
-Each patient is monitored by 34 irregularly sampled sensors with 8 vital signs and 26 laboratory values.
-6 demographic information are also provided.
-We transform these static features using templates as shown in Table~\ref{tab:dataset_template}, and utilize the pre-trained Roberta-base to obtain textual features, which are concatenated with the visual feature from the vision transformer to perform classification.
-This is a binary classification task, and the dataset is highly imbalanced with around 4\% positive samples.
-The missing ratio is 94.9\%.
+\textbf{P19: PhysioNet Sepsis Early Prediction Challenge 2019.~\footnote{\url{https://physionet.org/content/challenge-2019/1.0.0/}}} The P19 dataset~\citep{p19} consists of clinical data for 38,803 patients, and aims to predict whether sepsis will occur within the next 6 hours.
+The dataset includes 34 irregularly sampled sensors with 8 vital signs and 26 laboratory values for each patient, as well as 6 demographic features.
+To process the static features, we use templates outlined in Table~\ref{tab:dataset_template}, and utilize a pre-trained Roberta-base model to extract textual features.
+These textual features are then combined with visual features obtained from the vision transformer to perform binary classification.
+The dataset is highly imbalanced with only 4\% of samples being positive, and has a missing ratio of 94.9\%.

-\textbf{P12: PhysioNet Mortality Prediction Challenge 2012.~\footnote{\url{https://physionet.org/content/challenge-2012/1.0.0/}}} P12 dataset~\citep{p12} includes the clinical data of 11,988 ICU patients (12 inappropriate patient samples are removed).
-36 irregularly sampled sensor observations and 6 static demographic features of each patient are provided.
-The goal is to predict the mortality of patients (binary classification).
-This dataset is also highly imbalanced with around 7\% negative samples.
-The missing ratio is 88.4\%.
+\textbf{P12: PhysioNet Mortality Prediction Challenge 2012.~\footnote{\url{https://physionet.org/content/challenge-2012/1.0.0/}}} P12 dataset~\citep{p12} includes clinical data from 11,988 ICU patients, with 36 irregularly sampled sensor observations and 6 static demographic features provided for each patient.
+The goal is to predict patient mortality, which is a binary classification task.
+The dataset is highly imbalanced, with around 86\% of samples being negative.
+The missing ratio of the dataset is 88.4\%.

-\textbf{PAM: PAMAP2 Physical Activity Monitoring.~\footnote{\url{https://archive.ics.uci.edu/ml/datasets/pamap2+physical+activity+monitoring}}} The original PAM dataset contains data of 18 physical activities with 9 subjects wearing 3 inertial measurement units.
-To make it suitable for irregular time series classification, \cite{raindrop} excluded the ninth subject due to its short length of sensor readouts.
-The continuous signals are segmented with a time window size of 600 and an overlapping rate of 50\%.
-10 out of the 18 activities in the original dataset are excluded as they are associated with less than 500 samples, and 8 activities remain.
-Therefore, the task is an 8-way classification.
-Finally, there are 5,333 samples, each with 600 continuous observations.
+\textbf{PAM: PAMAP2 Physical Activity Monitoring.~\footnote{\url{https://archive.ics.uci.edu/ml/datasets/pamap2+physical+activity+monitoring}}} The PAM dataset originally contains data of 18 physical activities with 9 subjects wearing 3 inertial measurement units.
+However, to make it suitable for irregular time series classification, \cite{raindrop} excluded the ninth subject due to its short length of sensor readouts, and 10 out of the 18 activities that had less than 500 samples were also excluded.
+As a result, the task is an 8-way classification with 5,333 samples, each with 600 continuous observations.
 To simulate the irregular time series setting, 60\% of the observations are randomly removed.
 No static features are provided, and the 8 categories are approximately balanced.
 The missing ratio is 60.0\%.